 Easy to Love, Difficult to Discipline – Becky A. Bailey

-The other part of my learning plan is to complete at least a few parenting workshops or seminars.
+The other part of my learning plan is to complete at least a few parenting courses, workshops, or seminars.

-In the age of the internet, it’s easy to find online classes to attend.
+In addition, thanks to the internet, it’s easy to find online classes to attend.

 While developing my learning plan, I stumbled across The Center for Parenting Education and their archive of FREE parenting webinars.
 I may try to attend a live session as well.